microsoft/hlsl-specs/proposals/infra/INF-0004-register-types-and-diagnostics.md

 specify the constant offset for the numeric member(s) of the structure.
 Additionally, if the 'c' register type is used on the UDT, then the UDT must contain at least one numeric type.
-If not, `warn_hlsl_UDT_missing_basic_type` will be emitted, and is treated as an error by default.
+If not, `warn_hlsl_UDT_missing_basic_type` will be emitted.
 Below are some examples of different UDT's and the diagnostics that would be emitted when applying resource bindings to the variable:

 ```
 struct Eg1 {